Woman drops sex assault case against U.S. venture capitalist

 The former partner, Ellen Pao, lost her case earlier this year, but sparked a broad and ongoing discussion about gender issues in technology.

-Reporting by Dan Levine and Sarah McBride; Editing by Chris Reese, Paul Simao and Andrew Hay
+Reporting by Dan Levine and Sarah McBride; Editing by Andrew Hay and Cynthia Osterman